HenryDashwood/hakyll-website/aboutme/books.md

 # Books

-This list includes books, plays, and book length essays or papers that I have read, in roughy reverse chronological order.
+This list includes books, plays, and book length essays or papers that I have read, in roughly reverse chronological order.
 My memory gets fuzzy the further back we go.

 ## 2020